rust-lang/rfcs/text/3503-frontmatter.md

 This proposal mirrors the location of YAML frontmatter (absolutely first).
 As we learn more of its uses and problems people run into in practice, we can evaluate if we want to loosen any of the rules.

+We are intentionally supporting only a subset of commonmark code fences.
+Markdown, like HTML, is meant to always be valid which is different than Rust syntax.
+Differences include:
+- backticks but not tilde's
+- no indenting of the fenced code block
+- open/close must be a matching pair, rather than the close having "the same or more"

 Benefits:
 - Visually/syntactically lightweight